Akillot/MultiCLIA/README.md

 # MultiCLIA(formerly MathCLIA)

-MathCLIA (Multi Command Line Interface Application) is a simple command-line tool for performing basic arithmetic operations.
+MultiCLIA (Multi Command Line Interface Application) is a simple command-line tool for performing basic arithmetic operations.
 It allows users to input a list of numbers separated by spaces and choose an operation to perform on them: addition, subtraction, multiplication, or division and also power.

 ## Usage